torvalds/linux/Documentation/driver-api/usb/gadget.rst

     -  managing IN and OUT transfers on all currently enabled endpoints

-    Such drivers may be modules of proprietary code, although that approach is discouraged in the Linux community.
+    Such drivers may be modules of proprietary code, although that approach is discouraged in the GNU/Linux community.

 *Upper Level*
-    Most gadget drivers have an upper boundary that connects to some Linux driver or framework in Linux.
+    Most gadget drivers have an upper boundary that connects to some GNU/Linux driver or framework in GNU/Linux.
 Through that boundary flows the data which the gadget driver produces and/or consumes through protocol transfers over USB.
 Examples include: